Shooting of Erik Cantu: Shooting

-Reaction
+Public Reactions

 The Party for Socialism and Liberation and ACT 4 SA held a protest on October 11 outside the SAPD headquarters.

 Cantu's family hired civil rights lawyer Ben Crump.
 Cantu's girlfriend also hired Crump.
-Cantu has been charged with multiple crimes since recovering from his injuries and this has caused a delay in the trial of former officer Brennand.

 Investigation and charges

+Initial investigation and charges

 Two days after the shooting, Brennand was fired.
 A spokesperson for the SAPD said Brennand violated his training and police procedures, citing how he approached the vehicle before backup arrived.
 On October 11, Brennand was charged with two counts of aggravated assault by a public servant – one count for Cantu and another for the uninjured passenger.
 SAPD Police Chief William McManus stated that if Cantu died, the charges could have been upgraded to homicide.
 Brennand was released on a $200,000 bail.
 His pre-hearing was set for November 23, 2022.
 He was later indicted by a grand jury for aggravated assault and attempted murder.

-Cantu was initially charged with evading detention in a vehicle and assault on a peace officer, but Bexar County District Attorney Joe Gonzales later announced the charges would be dismissed "...out of compassion because the teen is in critical condition in the hospital."
+Cantu was initially charged with evading detention in a vehicle and assault on a peace officer, but Bexar County District Attorney Joe Gonzales later announced the charges would be dismissed "out of compassion because the teen is in critical condition in the hospital."